Multithread or die: Why cross-department threading can save your year

 The Outreach platform analyzes billions of customer interactions and opportunities, along with the hundreds of indicators that make up each deal.
 This dynamic collection of data informs Deal Health Scores, predicting deal closure with 81% accuracy.
 Individual relationships are valuable, but as it turns out, the most powerful element in impacting deal win rate is the number of departments engaged in an opportunity:

-• Deals where sellers engaged one department (selling into one functional area of business), regardless of number of contacts, were won about 28% of the time.
+• Deals where sellers engaged one department (selling into one functional area of business), regardless of the number of contacts, were won about 28% of the time.

 • Deals where sellers engaged two departments won about 39% of the time.